nitotm/efficient-language-detector-js/README.md

 // to remove the subset
 eld.setLanguageSubset(false)

-// Option 2 ( NOT availible for static eld, with preloaded DB size )
+// Option 2 ( NOT available for static eld, with preloaded DB size )
 // The optimal way to regularly use the same subset, is using saveSubset() to download a new database eld.saveSubset(languagesSubset) // ONLY for the Web Browser
 // We can load any Ngrams database saved at src/ngrams/, including subsets.
 Returns true if success